g0tmk/g0tmk.github.io/content/posts/deploy-static-website-hugo/index.md

     git submodule update --init --recursive
     ```

-1. Replace your existing config.yaml with boilerplate from [the PaperMod wiki](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation#sample-configyml)
+1. Replace your existing config.yaml with boilerplate from [the PaperMod wiki][papermod-wiki].

 1. Create a new post